lockss/lockss-rtd-portal/docs/migration/introduction.rst

 Migration Scenario
 ------------------

-.. |NEWHOSTMIGRATION| replace:: In this migration scenario, a newly-commissioned host with its own storage is used for the LOCKSS 2.x instance.
+.. |NEWHOSTMIGRATION| replace:: In this :ref:`Migration Scenario`, a newly-commissioned host with its own storage is used for the LOCKSS 2.x instance.
 After migration, the LOCKSS 1.x instance, its storage, and its host are decommissioned.

-.. |SAMEHOSTMIGRATION| replace:: In this migration scenario, the LOCKSS 2.x instance is run on the existing host of the LOCKSS 1.x instance.
+.. |SAMEHOSTMIGRATION| replace:: In this :ref:`Migration Scenario`, the LOCKSS 2.x instance is run on the existing host of the LOCKSS 1.x instance.
 After migration, the LOCKSS 1.x instance is decommissioned.
+If chosen, this scenario has two subtypes: a :ref:`Same-Host Migration With Future reclamation` if there is sufficient storage space to hold an entire LOCKSS 1.x and LOCKSS 2.x copy of the preserved content simultaneously (preferable), or a :ref:`Same-Host Migration With Incremental reclamation` if there is not.

 .. |SAMEHOSTMIGRATIONQUALIFICATION| replace:: if a new-host migration is not feasible